 |7.||Fires||Total fire bans|

-You must not hunt in the State forest during a Total Fire Ban in that region.
+You must not hunt when there is a Total Fire Ban in place for that region.
 It’s your responsibility to know whether there is a Total Fire Ban in force in that region before you hunt.
-This information is available on the Rural Fire Service website (www.rfs.nsw.gov.au/fire-information/fdr-and-tobans).
+This information is available on the Rural Fire Service (RFS) website (www.rfs.nsw.gov.au/fire-information/fdr-and-tobans).

 Solid fuel fire bans

-You must not use a solid fuel fire if a solid fuel fire ban is in force for that State forest.
+You must not use a solid fuel fire if a solid fuel fire ban is in force for that public land.
 It’s your responsibility to know whether there is a solid fuel fire ban in place.
 This information is available on the FCNSW website (www.forestrycorporation.com.au/visit/solid-fuel-fire-bans).

-Your written permission allows you to be in possession of hunting equipment in the State forest that your permission is issued for.
-You may legally have your hunting equipment in that forest from one whole day before your permission starts, through to one whole day after your permission ends, provided
+Your written permission allows you to be in possession of hunting equipment on public land that your permission is issued for.
+You may legally have your hunting equipment from one whole day before your permission starts, through to one whole day after your permission ends, provided

 the hunting equipment is stored and not readily accessible.|

-Your written permission authorises you to hunt using specific methods in each State forest.
+Your written permission authorises you to hunt using specific methods on public land.
 The hunting equipment in your possession must match the categories approved on your R-Licence as well as the hunting methods approved on your written permission.

-To possess and use a firearm in a State forest, you must hold a current firearms licence issued by your state agency that is endorsed for the category of firearm you are using.
-To possess and use a firearm in a State forest, your R-Licence must be endorsed for the 'firearms' category.
+To possess and use a firearm on public land, you must hold a current firearms licence issued by your state agency that is endorsed for the category of firearm you are using.
+To possess and use a firearm, your R-Licence must be endorsed for the 'firearms' category.

-You must not possess firearms and/ or hunting equipment (including bows, traps, nets, snares, poisons, explosives, spears and other hunting devices) in a State forest unless you have written permission to hunt using that equipment in that State forest at that time.
+You must not possess firearms and/or hunting equipment (including bows, traps, nets, snares, poisons, explosives, spears and other hunting devices) unless you have written permission to hunt using that equipment.

-You must not allow any person who does not have a written permission to hunt in the State forest to take possession of your firearms, bows or hunting equipment whilst you are in the State forest.
+You must not allow any person who does not have a written permission to take possession of your firearms, bows or hunting equipment whilst you are on public land.